Canon 6D Mark II vs Panasonic G9

 The 6D Mark II has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 Unlike the 6D Mark II, the G9 has the capacity to capture high quality composite images (80.6MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a better video resolution than the 6D Mark II.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a better video resolution than the 6D Mark II.
 It can shoot movie footage at 4K/60p, while the Canon is limited to 1080/60p.

 Feature comparison: Canon 6D Mark II vs Panasonic G9

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the G9 has an electronic viewfinder (3680k dots), while the 6D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the G9 offers a wider field of view (100%) than the one in the 6D Mark II (98%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the G9 has a higher magnification (0.83x vs 0.72x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 6D Mark II and Panasonic G9 along with similar information for a selection of comparators.